-With silk straight from our sustainable sources in Shanghai, we partnered with local artists from Germany to create our pyjamas' unique prints – prints that would be a reflection of our memories and our travels.
-Places we have been to, animals we have seen – all those things that wake this sense of wanderlust in us and spark that desire to go on our next journey.
+With silk straight from our sustainable sources in Shanghai!
+We partnered with local artists from Europe to create our pyjamas' unique prints – prints that are a reflection of our memories and our travels.
+Places we have been to, animals we have seen – all those things that wake this certain sense of wanderlust in us and spark that desire to go on our next journey.

 Simple Supply Chains

 Every piece of clothing has a journey.
 At RADICE, we want to ensure that our supply chain is as simple as it gets, eliminating unnecessary use of energy in material production to the actual making of our sustainable pyjamas.
 In our designs, we contemplate each piece, from the colours to construction, towards a more eco-friendly approach.
 Our process is streamlined with the goal of creating less carbon footprint, so we can make clothes you and nature will love.

 As much thought as we put into our clothes, we make sure that our production dutifully complies with Fair Trade.
 RADICE commits to better wages and working conditions for our workplaces in Shanghai and Germany.
 Every piece of our pyjamas is woven with the spirit of love and mutual respect from our producers, makers and designers, so you can wear it with complete satisfaction.

 Saving the earth is a two-way process.
 As we do our part reducing traces that may damage the environment, we implore you to do yours.